hanscappelle/smappee-services-integration/README.md

 }
 ```

-From above calls you'll need that `deviceSerialNumber` for the next steps.
+Note that the `deviceSerialNumber` you receive in this step is the serial of your connect hub.
+This is different from the serial number of your actual charger that you'll need for the next steps.
+If you need to find the serial number of your charger the easy way is to check in the app config.

+That `serviceLocationId` can be used to retrieve charging sessions for all chargers on that location (tested, not yet documented here).

 The appName in my case matched my `client_id`.
 And the `name` property is something I could pick myself in my app to name the chargers/locations I have in use.

 ### Setting charge speed